makerdao/community/governance/votes/Executive vote - November 26, 2021.md

 If this executive proposal passes, the following **changes** and **additions** will occur within the Maker Protocol:
 - The **wBTC-C** vault type will be onboarded to the Maker Protocol with the parameters below.
-- The **GUSD peg stability module** will be onboarded to the Maker Protocol with the parameters below.
+- The **GUSD [peg stability module](https://makerdao.world/en/learn/governance/module-psm)** will be onboarded to the Maker Protocol with the parameters below.
-- The **Surplus Buffer** will be increased $fill_in
+- The **[System Surplus Buffer](https://makerdao.world/en/learn/governance/param-system-surplus-buffer)** will be increased to 90 million DAI over a period of 30 weeks.
-- The **Aave DAI direct deposit module** Debt Ceiling will be increased from 50 million DAI to 100 million DAI.
+- The **Aave DAI direct deposit module** [Debt Ceiling](https://makerdao.world/en/learn/governance/module-dciam) will be increased from 50 million DAI to 100 million DAI.
-- **906,805 DAI** will be transferred to [SAS-001](https://mips.makerdao.com/mips/details/MIP39c2SP25), [IS-001](https://mips.makerdao.com/mips/details/MIP39c2SP24) and [DECO-001](https://mips.makerdao.com/mips/details/MIP39c2SP23) as per their budget proposals.
+- **906,805 DAI** total will be transferred to [SAS-001](https://mips.makerdao.com/mips/details/MIP39c2SP25), [IS-001](https://mips.makerdao.com/mips/details/MIP39c2SP24) and [DECO-001](https://mips.makerdao.com/mips/details/MIP39c2SP23) as per their budget proposals.
-- **9,173,516 DAI** will be streamed to [RWF-001](https://mips.makerdao.com/mips/details/MIP39c2SP1), [COM-001](https://mips.makerdao.com/mips/details/MIP39c2SP8) [SAS-001](https://mips.makerdao.com/mips/details/MIP39c2SP25), [IS-001](https://mips.makerdao.com/mips/details/MIP39c2SP24), [MKT-001](https://mips.makerdao.com/mips/details/MIP39c2SP5) and [DECO-001](https://mips.makerdao.com/mips/details/MIP39c2SP23) as per their budget proposals.
+- **9,173,516 DAI** total will be streamed to [RWF-001](https://mips.makerdao.com/mips/details/MIP39c2SP1), [COM-001](https://mips.makerdao.com/mips/details/MIP39c2SP8) [SAS-001](https://mips.makerdao.com/mips/details/MIP39c2SP25), [IS-001](https://mips.makerdao.com/mips/details/MIP39c2SP24), [MKT-001](https://mips.makerdao.com/mips/details/MIP39c2SP5) and [DECO-001](https://mips.makerdao.com/mips/details/MIP39c2SP23) as per their budget proposals.

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**